Belserich/monopoly3d/doc/mdr/README.md

 Therefore, at least three files should be created per sprint, which represent the most important decisions.

+## Markdown Decision Record -- File Name Conventions

+Please use the following naming scheme for your MDRs (explained by three examples and corresponding elaboration) and store them in the `doc/mdr/` project folder:

+Examples:

+  * `2017-01-01 Choose a database.md`
+  * `2017-01-02 Handle more users.md`
+  * `2017-01-03 Improve application security.md`

+Naming scheme:

+  * The name has the date as YYYY-MM-DD.
+This arrangement is ISO standard, and is useful for easily sorting by date.
+  * The name has a present tense imperative verb phrase.
+This is helpful for readability and matches a commit message format.
+  * The name uses sentence capitalization and spaces.
+This is helpful for readability.
+  * The extension is markdown.
+This can be useful for easy formatting.

 ## Misc

 If a vote on the most important decisions is really necessary, then it should take place in turn and without discussion, in order to make things as efficient as possible.